 The "Stromance" between Sanchez and Stroman has been social media fodder for at least two years and has its own #StroChez hashtag.

 Stroman and Sanchez share a Toronto apartment, which has a spare room for visiting family and friends.
 They spend just about each waking hour together, whether or not they're at the ballpark.

 "We enjoy being in [Toronto].
 Toronto is not much different than New York.
 It’s much, much cleaner, smaller, nicer people, like a smaller New York City.
 It’s a very diverse place, and it fits our personalities well,” Stroman said.

 The diverse geographic roots of its members are another unique component of this unlikely alliance.

 Stroman is a determined, confident 5'8" starting pitcher from Stony Brook, New York.
 His parents were divorced when he was in the fifth grade.
 His father, a New York City police detective, spent considerable time with the young Stroman in fostering his baseball talent and his fearless attitude.

-Stroman is one of seven starting pitchers 5'9" or shorter in the Majors, according to pointafter.com's sortable database.
+Stroman is one of seven starting pitchers 5'9" or shorter to pitch in the Majors, according to pointafter.com's sortable database.
 He has branded himself around a trademarked slogan that reads "Height Doesn't Measure Heart."